Nonye2K3/chia/CLI-Commands-Reference.md

 For instance, if `-n` is 20, then 20 challenges will be given to each plot.

 Each plot will take each challenge and:
 * Get the quality for the challenge (Is there a proof of space?
-There should be 1, but there may be 0 or more than 1.)
+You should expect 1 proof per challenge, but there may be 0 or more than 1.)
 * Get the full proof(s) for the challenge if a proof was present
 * Validate that the # of full proofs matches the # of expected quality proofs.